Table of content

 - Generation and increase of revenue.

 You have the right to object to such processing at any time for reasons arising from your particular situation.
-Further information can be found under Rights of data subjects.
+Further information can be found under Rights of the data subject.

-If you participate in a sales promotion of a partner company, e.g. kick-backs when purchasing software, decide to purchase one of our products, want to download a test or free version of our software packages, or register with us, e.g. to manage your user data, the processing of cookies in these cases is also based on the legal basis of the initiation or fulfillment of the contract (Article 6(1)(b) GDPR).
+If you participate in a partner company's sales promotion, such as incentives when purchasing software, decide to purchase one of our products, want to download a test or free version of our software packages, or register with us, e.g. to manage your user data, the processing of cookies in these cases is also based on the legal basis of the initiation or fulfillment of the contract (Article 6(1)(b) GDPR).
 These cookies are then also listed in the "Necessary" category.

-We aim to ensure customer satisfaction to safeguard our commercial interests.
+We aim for customer satisfaction to safeguard our commercial interests.
 To achieve this, we analyze what impacts considerations such as the design, layout, copy, product pricing, possible bundles, and various forms of advertising have on group behavior.
 We measure which and how many downloads were initiated as well as which and how many buying decisions were made, and whether regional differences exist.
-To achieve our goals, we use Google Analytics only under "Necessary"
+To achieve our goals, we use Google Analytics only under the “Necessary" category.

 - To analyze session impressions — in other words, which pages were accessed when our website was visited.
 In this respect we are not interested in the individual visitor, but in the behavior of the group.

-- For A/B testing; this is a test method for evaluating two variants of a website, in which the original version is tested against a slightly modified version.
+- For A/B testing; this is a test method for evaluating two variants of a website, where the original version is tested against a slightly modified version.

 In this context, Google acts as a processor.
 We have entered into a contract with Google for this purpose.
 The settings within Google Analytics are configured for maximum security and minimal data use.
 This means: